huggingface/blog/sdxl_lora_advanced_script.md

 --adam_weight_decay_text_encoder
 ```

-* `train_text_encoder_ti` activates training the embeddings of new concepts
+* `train_text_encoder_ti` enables training the embeddings of new concepts
-* `train_text_encoder_ti_frac` and tells us when to stop optimizing such new concepts.
-Pivoting halfway is the default
+* `train_text_encoder_ti_frac` specifies when to stop the textual inversion (i.e. stop optimization of the textual embeddings and continue optimizing the unet only).
+Pivoting halfway (i.e. performing textual inversion for the first half of the training epochs)
-  value in the cog sdxl example and we have seen good results with it.
+is the default value in the cog sdxl example and our experiments validate this as well.
 We encourage experimentation here.
-* `token_abstraction` lets you choose a word to use in your instance prompt, validation prompt or custom captions to
+* `token_abstraction` this refers to the concept identifier,
+the word used in the image captions to describe the concept we wish to train on.
+Your choice of token abstraction should be used in your instance prompt,
-  represent the new tokens being trained.
-Here we chose TOK.
-So, for example, "a photo of a TOK" as an instance prompt
+validation prompt or custom captions.
+Here we chose TOK, so,
+for example, "a photo of a TOK" can be the instance prompt.
-  would then insert the newly trained tokens in place of `TOK`
+As `--token_abstraction` is a place-holder, before training we insert the new
+tokens in place of `TOK` and optimize them (meaning "a photo of `TOK`" becomes "a photo of `<s0><s1>`" during training, where `<s0><s1>` are the new tokens).
+Hence, it's also crucial that `token_abstraction` corresponds to the identifier used in the instance prompt, validation prompt and custom prompts(if used).
-* `num_new_tokens_per_abstraction` sets up how many new tokens to insert and train for each text encoder
+  * `num_new_tokens_per_abstraction` the number of new tokens to initialize for each `token_abstraction`- i.e. how many new tokens to insert and train for each text encoder
     of the model.
-The default is set to 2, but you can increase that for complex concepts.
+The default is set to 2, we encourage you to experiment with this and share your results!
 * `adam_weight_decay_text_encoder` This is used to set a different weight decay value for the text encoder parameters (
   different from the value used for the unet parameters).`